 To make the button also work electronically we placed an arcade button inside so it gets pressed when somebody clicks the mouse.
 The movement of the mouse was detected by an optical flow sensor (an ADNS 3080), which is literally the sensor of an optical mouse, but with a small adjustable lens attached so that you can change the focal length.

 The sensor was placed inside the enclosure facing downwards, for better tracking results we also put some LED lights next to it, so the floor was illuminated properly.

 Connecting our gigantic mouse to a computer was straight forward.
 We used an ESP32 micro controller and this library to turn it into a bluetooth mouse, so it was usable like an ordinary wireless mouse mouse.
 Everything was powered from a small powerbank, which easily lasted for a day.
-The computer case was also built mostly from cardboard and housed a fortyish-inch plasma screen, which was turned by 90° so it better resembles the well known portrait format from old computer-screens.
+The computer case was also built mostly from cardboard and housed a fortyish-inch plasma screen, which was turned by 90° so it resembles the portrait format from some old computer-screens.